Cardinal (Catholic Church): Vesture and privileges

 When in choir dress, a Latin Church cardinal wears scarlet garments—the blood-like red symbolizes a cardinal's willingness to die for his faith.
 Excluding the rochet—which is always white—the scarlet garments include the cassock, mozzetta, and biretta, over the usual scarlet zucchetto.
 The biretta of a cardinal is distinctive not merely for its scarlet color, but also for the fact that it does not have a pompom or tassel on the top as do the birettas of other prelates.

 Until the 1460s, it was customary for cardinals to wear a violet or blue cape unless granted the privilege of wearing red when acting on papal business.
 His normal-wear cassock is black but has scarlet piping and a scarlet fascia (sash).
 Occasionally, a cardinal wears a scarlet ferraiolo which is a cape worn over the shoulders, tied at the neck in a bow by narrow strips of cloth in the front, without any 'trim' or piping on it.
-It is because of the scarlet color of cardinals' vesture that the bird of the same name has become known as such.
+The cardinal bird is named after the clerics due to the similarity of their scarlet colors.